 - To promote the values of public participation and good governance and to empower the community to achieve better outcomes through the informed use of the law.

-- To increase understanding in Australia of the environmental and development law issues facing other countries in the region, and to develop support for and avenues for engagement in EDO NSW’s capacity-building activities among the Australian community.
+- To increase understanding in Australia of the environmental and development law issues facing other countries in the region, and to develop support for and avenues for engagement in EDO’s capacity-building activities among the Australian community.

 The right to peaceful protest and freedom of assembly is a fundamental principle of a liberal democracy, set out in several international human rights treaties.